dvsu/git-cheat-sheet/README.md

    bec5e72 Feature A: bugfix
    ```

-2. Rewind/ back to specific commit
+2. Rewind/ back to specific commit, preserve the differences and mark them as `modified`

    **_Command_**